buckmelton/newsmap/README.md

 ## Improvements (Next Steps)

+1. Improve choice of correct locations when location is ambguous (e.g "City Hall")
-1. Use Gemini-1.5-pro fallback if Gemini-1.5-flash fails parsing
+2. Use Gemini-1.5-pro fallback if Gemini-1.5-flash fails parsing
-2. Add caching for geocoding results
+3. Add caching for geocoding results
-3. Improve prompt for richer event summaries
 4. Export results as CSV/GeoJSON
-5. Deploy via Streamlit Cloud or Docker

 ---